From Freelance Developer to Building a $6M-Funded Product to SPURGE on Autopilot — Now Building Stocky Pro

 Looking out the apartment window at Bengaluru's IT crowd

 I'd always been the kid obsessed with computers.
 While others collected stamps or played cricket, I was learning about disk partitions, removing bad sectors with chkdsk, and spending every rupee I had on CPUs and monitors.
-This passion led me to software engineering, where I spent my days and nights building products and writing code.

 The First Trade